sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     <!-- border -->![MDK](img-3.6.png)

-6. Switch to the **Events** tab and click the 3 dots icon for the `OnPress` property to create a new action.
+6. Switch to the **Events** tab and click the dotted icon for the `OnPress` property to create a new action.

     <!-- border -->![MDK](img-3.7.png)